ibm-cloud-docs/vmwaresolutions/vcenter/vc_viewinginstances.md

 | Summary | The details of the change. |
 {: caption="Table 5. vCenter Server instance deployment history" caption-side="bottom"}

-## What to do if errors occur
+### What to do if errors occur
 {: #vc_viewinginstances-if-errors-occur}

-If errors occur during instance deployment or instance deletion, the {{site.data.keyword.cloud_notm}} Support team is automatically notified.
+If you see errors in the deployment history, the {{site.data.keyword.cloud_notm}} Support team is automatically notified.
 To inquire about the status of your ticket, follow the steps in [Contacting IBM Support](/docs/vmwaresolutions?topic=vmwaresolutions-trbl_support).

 ## What to do next
 {: #vc_viewinginstances-next}

 Manage your instances from the {{site.data.keyword.vmwaresolutions_short}} console or the VMware vSphere Web Client.

-Before you click **vCenter console** on the instance summary page to go to the vSphere Web Client and start managing your VMware ESXi™ servers.
-You must log in to the VPN portal of the {{site.data.keyword.cloud_notm}} data center.
+Before you click **vCenter console** on the instance summary page to go to the vSphere Web Client and start managing your VMware ESXi™ servers, you must log in to the VPN portal of the {{site.data.keyword.cloud_notm}} data center.
 Hover over **vCenter console** and follow the instructions to ensure that you meet all requirements and you completed the necessary steps before you access the vSphere Web Client.
 {: important}

 Review the following topics for information to help you complete the login instructions: